Juniorl2987/sep11-freedom-project/entries/entry01.md

 I'm currently researching about Firebase, things like firestore, to store data in order to code my app.

 The tool I decided on is Firebase.
-I'm planning to make an app to store data, things like trip planner, homeworks, assignment and ideas.
+I'm planning to make an app to store data, things like trip plans, homeworks, assignment and ideas.

 Skills that I'm developing are time managment and growth mindset.